 BACKGROUND

-Women and youth are an untapped resource for Jordan.
-Despite high education levels, the country has some of the lowest indicators in the world for labor force and civic participation, productivity, and gender equality.
-Less than one-fifth of women are engaged in the workforce.
+Women are an untapped resource for Jordan.
+Despite their comparatively high education levels, Jordan has some of the lowest indicators in the world for women’s labor force and civic participation, economic productivity, and gender equality.
+Fewer than one-fifth of women are engaged in the workforce.
 Social norms discourage women from working and there are limited support services, such as transportation and child care, to enable their economic participation.
-Few women assume leadership roles in the private sector and government.
-Despite the increased number of women running for election, women continue to have minimal representation in parliament.
+Few women achieve leadership roles in the private sector and government.
+Despite the increased number of women running for election, women continue to have minimal representation in parliament and local councils.

 AREAS OF FOCUS